-- Proposal writing is a skill in itself. - Can seem like a chore, but is also an opportunity: chance to take stock, assess where your research is going, and to think of new ideas. - You should aim for your proposal to be "compelling".
+- Proposal writing is a skill, and like any skill it takes time and practice (no-one is "naturally" good at it!). - Can seem like a chore, but is also an opportunity: chance to take stock, assess where your research is going, and to think of new ideas. - You should aim for your proposal to be "compelling".
 You want the panel to feel bad if they don't give you the job. - Need to make a case for both you and the science. ("X is the most interesting project, and I am the best person to do it.") - For fellowships, important to convince panel that you will get results in 2/3/5 years.
 Project time-line is a useful "trick". - Expect to re-write and polish proposals many times.